Oldham trust pushes fan-led takeover aim

 "The way they often have other jobs, these are very good players who are supplementing their football wage with a working income, they drop out of the league but are still top players."

-Former chief executive Alan Hardy felt sadness at the plight of the current Latics side, having been involved with the club during their top-flight heyday.
+Former Oldham chief executive Alan Hardy felt sadness at the plight of the current Latics side, having been involved with the club during their top-flight heyday.

 The memories of Roger Palmer, Mike Milligan, Rick Holden and Andy Ritchie schooling teams at Boundary Park seem a long way away as fans contemplate life outside the EFL for the first time.